Although wisdom teeth may not make you any wiser, if they are impacted or only partially erupted, they may cause you great pain.

 X-rays remain the diagnostic tool of choice for impacted wisdom teeth.
 If the X-rays reveal your wisdom teeth growing in undesired ways, you may make an appointment for extraction.
 Once you’ve scheduled the removal of impacted or otherwise problematic wisdom teeth, your Fairbanks dentist will provide you a list of recommended practices following the removal procedure.
 Your dentist in Fairbanks AK can provide patient-specific advice on recovery time based on your individual case.
 Plan for some down time following the removal procedure; even a simple extraction may leave you uncomfortable for a short time.
 It’s a small price to pay for a lifetime of better dental health.

 Fortunately, your Fairbanks dentist, who has taken such good care of your teeth that you have no need (or room) for wisdom teeth, can schedule an extraction, when necessary.
-Contact Universal Dental Clinic today to schedule your appointment.
+Contact Bast Dental Clinic today to schedule your appointment.